-The following post, by Dr. Salman M. A. Salman, is the second in the series of essays related to the entering into force of the 1997 UN Watercourses Convention (the introduction to series can be found here, while the first essay is available here).
+The following post, by Dr. Salman M. A. Salman, is the second in the series of essays related to the entering into force of the 1997 UN Watercourses Convention (see links to all of the essays here).
 Dr. Salman is an academic researcher and consultant on water law and policy.
 Until 2009, Dr. Salman served as Lead Council and Water Law Adviser for the World Bank.
 He can be reached at SalmanMASalman [at] gmail.com.
 This post is being published simultaneously in this blog as well as in Dr. Salman personal web site (www.salmanmasalman.org).

 The year 1997 was a defining point in history for both the Nile Basin countries and the UN Watercourses Convention.
 At the beginning of that year, informal contacts facilitated by The World Bank and United Nations Development Programme (UNDP) resulted in a preliminary agreement to establish, for the first time, a forum inclusive of all the Nile riparian countries.
 In May of the same year, the UN General Assembly (UNGA) adopted the UN Watercourses Convention by a large majority, paving the way for its entry into force and effect.
 Unfortunately, that point in history also turned out to be a departure point as none of the Nile riparian countries became a party to the UN Convention.
 This essay addresses the reasons behind this sad fact.